Busedame/get_next_line/README.md

 ## 🚀 **Project Overview**
 The project involves creating a function that can **read from a file descriptor, and return one line at a time**.
-It is exceptionally useful for parsing files, and generally good for separating a large chunk of text.
+It is exceptionally useful for parsing files.
+It is more memory efficient when dealing with a large file, because you store one line at a time, instead of the whole file.

 The function is declared like this:
 ```bash